Website Accessibility Audit: All You Need to Know

 You might ask yourself, "Why should I bother with a web accessibility audit?"
 Here are some compelling reasons:

-Law requires Digital Accessibility
+Law Requires Digital Accessibility

 Staying ahead of changing regulations is another critical aspect.
 Accessibility laws and guidelines are continuously evolving.